klojang4j/klojang-templates/README.md

 If you populate a nested template with an empty array or collection, the template is going to be repeated zero times.
 In other words, you prevent it from being rendered.

+## Stringifiers and Variable Groups

+What gets inserted into a template ultimately needs to be a `String`.
+However,